Hero

 Tips for Managing Mixpanel Costs

-If you decide Mixpanel is the right tool for you, here are some ways to keep costs under control:
+If you decide Mixpanel is the right tool for you, here are ways to keep costs under control:

 Consider annual billing.
 Mixpanel typically offers 10-15% discounts for annual commitments.
 If you're confident you'll stick with the tool, this is easy savings.

 Negotiate at renewal.
 B2B SaaS pricing is often negotiable, especially at higher volumes.
-Don't just accept the renewal quote, ask what flexibility exists.
+Don't just accept the renewal quote — ask what flexibility exists.

 Making the Decision